algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 This path is based on your Algorithmia user name and the name of your algorithm, so if you are “AdaDeveloper” and your algorithm is “TokenizeText”, then the path for version 0.1.1 of your algorithm will be AdaDeveloper/TokenizeText/0.1.1

 ### Working with Basic Data Structures

+Below is a code sample showing how to create an algorithm working with basic user input.

+You'll also see some error handling within the algorithm, but we recommend that you take a look at our <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a> for more information.

 This example shows how to get the value of the key "URL" from a Map object that the user passes in when calling the algorithm: